Maliksaad231224/QT-C-Software-House-Database-System/README.md

 **Framework and Language Used**

 The project has been developed using QT framework.
 The backend is written using C++ and SQL.
 We are connecting the App with MYSQL database.
+All the frontend was written in QML i.e the descriptive language of QT framework.

 **Total Pages**